Juan González Martínez

 Orgelpunkt - Trombone and Organ

-In the past year GlossArte has intensively dealt with the Baroque period.
-This has resulted in a CD, including first recordings of various works on the historic Sauer organ (1928) in the great hall of the Glocke, Bremen's concert hall from 1926, together with the historic Franz Kuhn trombone (1920).
+The Duo GlossArte has worked intensively on the Romantic period.
+This has resulted in a CD, including first recordings of various works on the historic Sauer organ (1928) in the large hall of the Glocke, Bremen's concert hall from 1926, together with the historic Franz Kuhn trombone (1920).
 These are not only works recorded for the first time, but also original preserved historical instruments recorded for the first time as a duo and in a quartet.

 Projects and ensembles

-with and around the sackbut player Juan González Martínez
+with and around the baroque trombonist Juan González Martínez

 Concierto Ibérico